agilebits/AgileCloudSDK/README.md

 AgileCloudKit is a drop-in replacement for CloudKit framework for use in non-Mac App Store apps.
 It uses CloudKitJS and CloudKit Web Services to communicate with iCloud.

+AgileCloudKit is a proven technology currently in use by [1Password](https://1password.com) when purchased from the AgileBits Store.
+1Password uses AgileCloudKit to sync password data seamlessly with the Mac App Store and iOS App Store versions which use Apple’s native CloudKit framework.

 ## License

 See the [license file](License.txt) for AgileCloudKit’s distribution license